Risk & Resilience at DCU

 2016 / 2017 Institutional Risk Register (Staff Access Only) - Final

-This section contains links to training materials to assist staff in understanding the theory and practice of risk management.
-Heads of University units and managers of the University's campus companies should contact the Risk and Compliance Officer as per the contact section below if they wish to arrange a risk management training session for their own unit's staff.
+This section contains links to training materials to assist staff in understanding the theory and practice of risk management & resilience within the University.
+Heads of University Units and the General Managers of the University's campus companies should contact the Risk and Compliance Officer if they wish to arrange a risk management training session for their own unit or company staff.

 Internal University Links